Engineering Summer Program

 Housing and Meals

 Housing and meals are included as part of the program.
 While attending ESP, participants will reside in University Housing.
-Lodging will be in Dejope Hall — a University Housing residence hall conveniently located on campus.
+Lodging will be in Dejope Hall — a University Housing residence hall conveniently located on the Lakeshore campus.
 To foster a real sense of community, you will share a room with another program participant.
-Each air-conditioned room includes twin beds with bed linens and pillows, minifridges, desks, Internet and cable television connections (via personal laptop) and shared bathroom facilities.
+Each air-conditioned room includes twin beds with bed linens and pillows, minifridges, desks, and internet.
 Floor lounges include televisions, comfortable seating, and an attached kitchenette.
 There will be no telephones in individual rooms; therefore, students are encouraged to bring a cell phone.
 Laundry and vending machines are located on the main floor of Dejope Hall.
-Meals will be served three times per day, seven days a week in the Four Lakes Market, located in Dejope Hall and will provide a variety of youth-friendly and healthy selections, including vegetarian options.
+Meals will be served three times per day, seven days a week in the Four Lakes Market, located in Dejope Hall.
+Dining services will provide a variety of youth-friendly and healthy selections, including vegetarian and gluten-free options.

-Participants will be supervised by camp counselor staff.
-Current undergraduate students are hired and trained to provide supervision daily programming — including weekends.
+Participants will be supervised by program staff.
+Current undergraduate students are hired and trained to provide supervision and daily programming — including weekends.
 The counselors live in University Housing on the same floor as participants.

-Weekends are full of fun activities and exploration of campus and beyond.
+Weekends are full of fun activities and exploration on campus and beyond.

 Intro to Engineering Final Presentations